-- 24. This professional practice profile is a tool for showing the competencies required for specific roles, services or positions that involve complex compounding.
-The process for building a professional practice profile is described in the National Competency Standards Framework for Pharmacists in Australia (2010) (refer to page 8). - 25.
-Table 1 shows a summary of the professional practice profile for a pharmacist undertaking complex compounding.
-The subsequent pages show an expanded version of the profile with customisation of the evidence examples, where appropriate, to reflect the performance expected to be observed in a pharmacist undertaking complex compounding4.
+14. This professional practice profile is a tool for showing the competencies required for specific roles, services or positions that involve complex compounding.
+The process for building a professional practice profile is described in 1.8 Developing a professional practice profile of the National Competency Standards Framework for Pharmacists in Australia (2010).

+15. Table 1 shows a summary of the professional practice profile for a pharmacist undertaking complex compounding.
+The subsequent pages show an expanded version of the profile with customisation of the evidence examples, where appropriate, to reflect the performance expected to be observed in a pharmacist undertaking complex compounding3.
 It should be noted that the profile and the evidence examples encompass any or all of the types of products that may be prepared in complex compounding.
 Not all of these will be relevant to individual pharmacists because of the choices they have made about the types of products they will be involved in preparing.
 The profile reflects the fact that products involving complex compounding may be supplied on prescription or order, or may be recommended and initiated by the pharmacist as a component of the primary health care services they provide.

-4 Within the expanded profile the convention of shading entry-level/simple compounding requirements has been maintained.
+3 Within the expanded profile the convention of shading entry-level/ simple compounding requirements has been maintained.
 However, while the performance criteria are unchanged, the evidence examples may have been customised for complex compounding.

-Table 1: Professional Practice Profile - Complex Compounding Pharmacist
+Table 1: Professional practice profile - Complex compounding pharmacist

-Domain ( = universally applicable Standards Elements Performanc e Criteria
+Domain ( = universally applicable competencies) Standards Elements Performance criteria

-competencies)

 1 - Professional and ethical practice All All All

 2 - Communication, collaboration and self- management All All All

 4 - Review and supply prescribed medicines All All All

 5 - Prepare pharmaceutical products 5.1 All All

 5.2 All All

 5.3 All All

 5.4 All All

 6 - Deliver primary and preventative health care 6.1 All All

 6.2 1 All

 2 All

 3 1 - 2, 4

 5 All

 6.3 3 All

 8 - Critical analysis, research and education 8.1 1 1 - 5

 2 All

 3 All

 4 All

 8.2 All All

-Domain 1: Professional and ethical practice

-Standard 1.1 Practise legally5
+Domain 1: Professional and ethical practice Standard 1.1 Practise legally4

-Per rformance Criteria Evidence Examples Ele Element 1 - Comply with statute law, guidelines, codes and standards 1 Understands the requirements of statute law, professional guidelines, codes and standards that comprise the legislative environment for practice.
-Ability to describe the key legislative instruments impacting on professional practice, including those specifically relating to compounding.
-Ability to describe the limited conditions of exemption from regulation that apply to complex compounding under the Commonwealth Therapeutic Goods Act and Regulations.
-Ability to describe the key requirements of the Australian Pesticides and Veterinary Medicines Authority (APVMA) Advertising Code and product registration requirements as they apply to complex compounded products for veterinary use.
-Ability to describe requirements of professional codes (e.g. The Code of Ethics for Pharmacists), guidelines and standards adopted as part of the legislative framework for practice.
-2 Applies legislative requirements directly applicable to the provision of pharmacy services.
-Ability to promptly access and correctly interpret the requirements of statute law in relation to complex compounding.
-Ability to describe examples of how complex compounding services are undertaken to comply with legislative requirements (e.g. storage and documentation of controlled substances, labelling of prescription medicines).
+Ре erformance criteria Evidence examples Ele ement 1 - Comply with statute law , guidelines, codes and standards 1 Understands the requirements of statute law, professional guidelines, codes and standards that comprise the legislative environment for practice.
+Ability to describe the key legislative instruments impacting on professional practice, including those specifically relating to compounding. • Ability to describe the limited conditions of exemption from regulation that apply to complex compounding under the Therapeutic Goods Act 1989 (Cth), Therapeutic Goods Regulations 1990 and Agricultural and Veterinary Chemicals Code Act 1994 (AgVet Code).
+Ability to describe the key requirements of the AgVet Code and product registration requirements as they apply to complex compounded products for veterinary use. • Ability to describe requirements of professional codes (e.g. The Code of Ethics for Pharmacists), guidelines and standards adopted as part of the legislative framework for practice.
+2 Applies legislative requirements directly applicable to the provision of pharmacy services. • Ability to promptly access and correctly interpret the requirements of statute law in relation to complex compounding. • Ability to describe examples of how complex compounding services are carried out to comply with legislative requirements (e.g. storage and documentation of controlled substances, labelling of prescription medicines).
 Ability to describe how legislative requirements have influenced operational policies and procedures.
-3 Understands the obligations created by codes of conduct/ethics for professional practice adopted by the registering authority.
-Ability to describe and explain the obligations created by codes of conduct/ethics.
-Ability to interpret the obligations created by relevant codes in terms of the complex compounding services provided.
-4 Interprets and applies the requirements imposed by guidelines and standards adopted by the registering authority.
-Ability to describe the key requirements of relevant guidelines and standards (e.g. PBA guidelines for dispensing of medicines, CPD, mandatory notifications and advertising of regulated health services.
-Ability to describe the process required for mandatory notification of the conduct or impairment of a health practitioner.
-Ability to practise in a manner consistent with the requirements of professional guidelines and standards relevant to complex compounding.